Decision-Making: How to Make Smarter Decisions

 2. Eliminate the Worst: Are any options unacceptable?
 Cross them off immediately.

-3. Intuition Check: Once you’ve narrowed it down, which remaining option feels the most aligned?
+3. Intuition Check: Once you’ve narrowed it down, ask which remaining option feels the most aligned.
 Trust your gut, informed by your values.

 Decision Time

-Remember, small choices build momentum towards the life you want.
+Remember, small choices build momentum toward the life you want.
 Need a reminder of just how powerful your choices are?
 Revisiting our previous post on “The Power of Choices” can reignite your motivation.

 Now, let’s put this into practice!
 Think of a decision you’re currently facing.
 Apply 2-3 strategies from this post.
 What changes do you notice?
 Share your experience in the comments below!